abby1635/CS30/Objective Processing-Java/Many Ball/README.md

   - Static
   - Memory location (on the hardrive)
   - Association with object instances
-- Example Exit Slip Submission
+- Example Exit Slip Submission (or email your answer to your teacher)

+Note: <a href="">Click Here for Teacher's Solution, if you are not a student :)</a>

 # Original Star Problem Set